Pay Stub vs W-2 What Small Businesses and Employees Need to Know in 2025

 Common Mistakes to Avoid

-- Using a single pay stub as proof of annual income — lenders often request multiple stubs or a W-2.
+- Using a single pay stub as proof of annual income

-- Mixing employee and contractor forms — a W-2 cannot replace a 1099, and vice versa.
+- Mixing employee and contractor forms

 Best Practices for Record-Keeping

-- Download and securely store each pay stub throughout the year.
+- Download and securely store each pay stub throughout the year

-- Keep your annual W-2 with tax return documents.
+- Keep your annual W-2 with tax return documents

 Is a pay stub the same as a W-2?